waterswims/NanoMagMC/README.md

     * 2: The lattices move through the temperatures followed by the magnetic fields.

+    * 3: The lattices move through the magnetic fields in reverse order then the temperatures in forward order.
+(Not yet implemented.)

+    * 4: The lattices move through the temperatures in reverse order followed by the magnetic fields in forward order.

 * PRINT_LATT: Boolean option signifying whether the average lattice should be stored.
 This may significantly increase file storage requirements.
+(This option has only been implemented for 3D continuous spin systems so far.
+Using it in other situations will result in large, blank datasets within the output.)

 ### Optional/Situational Settings